 Scalp acne is the worst.
 It lurks undetected for god knows how long until a painful pass by your brush or comb gives up its location.
 After you are made aware that it exists, it’s game over.
 You can’t help but be tempted to check in on it or pick once in a while.
-If you are over having scalp acne, top docs break down how you can get rid of it for good.
+If you’re over it, top docs break down how to treat scalp acne and more below.
+Read their expert advice now!

-Fabian Lliguin, Cofounder and President of clean brand Rahua explains, “Scalp acne is a new expression and refers to almost every scalp irritation, including some severe scalp infections.”
-“Scalp acne, although treatable, can be a bit tricky to navigate because some products can cause dryness and even flakiness,” warns Dr. Marc A. Ronert, M.D., Ph.D., European board-certified plastic surgeon CEO & Founding Partner of Hush & Hush.
+Fabian Lliguin, cofounder and president of clean brand Rahua explains, “Scalp acne is a new expression and refers to almost every scalp irritation, including some severe scalp infections.”
+Dr. Marc A. Robert, CEO and founding partner of Hush & Hush, reveals that treating scalp acne isn’t as easy as it seems.
+“Scalp acne, although treatable, can be a bit tricky to navigate because some products can cause dryness and even flakiness,” he notes.

 According to NYC-based dermatologist Dr. Marnie Nussbaum, scalp acne can be caused by a cacophony of things.
 Typically, there isn’t just one lone reason why you are breaking out in this part of your largest organ.
-“Various things, such as a buildup of dead skin cells which clogs the hair follicle or pore, excess sebum (oil) clogging the pores or even a buildup of hair products on the scalp,” she says can be the culprits behind the breakouts.
+“Various things can cause scalp acne.
+It can be a buildup of dead skin cells which clogs the hair follicle or pore, excess sebum (oil) clogging the pores or even a buildup of hair products on the scalp can be the culprits behind the breakouts,” she says.

 “While both breakouts can be caused by excess dead skin cells and sebum clogging the pores, different bacteria or yeast may or may not be involved,” Dr. Nussbaum begins.
-“For example, facial acne may be caused by the bacteria p.acnes, while scalp acne (or folliculitis) may be caused by yeast (Malassezia family), staph or demodex mites,” she concludes.
+“For example, facial acne may be caused by the bacteria p.acnes.
+Scalp acne (or folliculitis) may be caused by yeast (Malassezia family), staph, or demodex mites,” she concludes.

 How Does Treatment Differ Between the Two Types of Acne?